It may come as a surprise to many of you, but I’m actually a massive introvert.

 Do I still do tours?
 Absolutely.
 Do I still stay in hostels?
 Sure do.
 Do I still make an effort to meet new people?
 Of course.

-Although all the signs might suggest that it is, being introverted doesn’t have to be a limiting factor when you travel.
+Although all the signs might suggest that it could be… Being an introvert doesn’t have to be a limiting factor when you travel.

-In fact, in some cases, it can end up being a huge benefit.
-So with that in mind, here are my tips, based on my own experience, for travelling as an introvert.
+In fact, in some cases, it can end up being a huge benefit, especially when you travel by yourself.
+So with that in mind, here are my tips for you, based on my own experience, for travelling as an introvert.

 Understand Who You Are